HaKuNaCH/dingzOpenHabHelperApi/readme.md

 # dingzOpenHabHelperApi

+### ready to use jar in /out/
+The standalone jar in /out/ is ready to use.

 ### define 'properties.config'
 A config file in the same directoy as the main program is required.
 For local testing place file in root directory of the project.